-To grow your business, you need leads – but (and this is a big but), successful lead generation requires a great deal more than smart email campaigns.
-To generate ideal leads and increase potential for conversions and sales, ensuring your organization’s foundational readiness should be a top priority.
+To grow your business, you need leads – but (and this is a big but), successful demand capture requires a great deal more than smart email campaigns.
+To uncover ideal leads and increase potential for conversions and sales, ensuring your organization’s foundational readiness should be a top priority.

 That means confirming that your database is healthy.
 It means ensuring your brand has a story that is understandable and relatable to your audiences.
 Most importantly, it means crafting an authentic message positioning foundation that resonates with them because it demonstrates that you understand their needs and can clearly articulate the value they can expect from your product or service and — the focus of this article — why they should choose you over your competitors.

-We continue our series dedicated to achieving success with your lead generation investment by digging into the importance of understanding how you stack up against other providers your target audience may be considering.
+We continue our series dedicated to achieving success with your demand generation investment by digging into the importance of understanding how you stack up against other providers your target audience may be considering.

 DO YOU TRULY KNOW YOUR COMPETITION?